 - Appropriate for all ages

-The coordinating organization covering most Associations worldwide is the International Feldenkrais Federation (IFF).
-The Feldenkrais Guild of North America (FGNA) certifies training programs in America.
-Training usually lasts 3-4 years in which practitioners must complete 750-800 hours of instruction and practice.
+The most notable organization covering the Feldenkrais Method and its application is the International Feldenkrais Federation (IFF).
+The Feldenkrais Guild of North America (FGNA) certifies Feldenkrais training programs in America.
+Training usually lasts 3-4 years and practitioners must complete 750-800 hours of instruction and practice.
 Participation in ATM and FI lessons, lectures, discussions, and attendance are all requirements for graduation.